-You may feel laughter is not appropriate in grief, or maybe that it's disrespectful to laugh or feel good while you're grieving.
-Laughter does not disrespect the memory of your loved one and it doesn't mean you've forgotten them.
-King Solomon wrote, "Laughter is good medicine for the soul" (Proverbs 17:22).
-Laughter is not only healthy; it helps reinvigorate you for the hard work of grief that lies ahead.
+You may feel like it's not appropriate, maybe even disrespectful to laugh or feel good while you're grieving.
+Laughter does not disrespect the memory of your loved one, and it doesn't mean you've forgotten them.
+King Solomon said, "Laughter is good medicine for the soul."
+Laughter is not only healthy; it helps to reinvigorate you for the hard work of grief that lies ahead.